Skip to main content

 • there is an optional prefix that is added, defined by the API_PREFIX env variable (default /api),

-• finally, the path of the component is declared in the ./index.ts file (default '/components/tickets-summary'),
+• finally, the path of the block is declared in the ./index.ts file (default '/blocks/tickets-summary'),

 There are also some mandatory headers that we need to add: